tardisx/gropple/README.md

 instead.
 Note that any tools that the downloader calls itself (for instance, ffmpeg) will probably need to be available on your path.

+## Portable mode

+If you'd like to use gropple from a USB stick or similar, copy the config file from it's default location (shown when you start gropple) to the same location as the binary, and rename it to `gropple.yml`.

+If that file is present in the same directory as the binary, it will be used instead.

 ## Problems

 Most download problems are probably diagnosable via the log - check in the popup window and scroll